• Skip to primary navigation

 For ingredients and detailed instructions, refer to the recipe card below.

-Eggs: use large eggs at room temperature.
-Make sure to bring them to the counter one hour before you start.
+• Eggs: use large eggs at room temperature.
+Bring them to the counter one hour before you start.

-Lemon: make fresh zest using a zester grater.
-You can easily substitute it for lime or orange zest or omit this ingredient at all.
+• Lemon: make fresh zest using a zester grater.
+You can easily substitute lime or orange zest, or omit this ingredient.

-Baking powder: fresh aluminum-free baking powder is the best to use in this recipe.
+• Baking powder: fresh, aluminum-free baking powder is best for this recipe.

-Salt: use a pinch of fine salt if you use unsalted butter.
-You can use semi-salted butter without adding salt instead.
+• Salt: use a pinch of fine salt if you use unsalted butter.
+You can also use semi-salted butter without adding salt.

 Unwrapped madeleine with the rest of the tiny cakes in the mold

-To make madeleine batter, place eggs, granulated sugar, and vanilla extract in a large mixing bowl and beat with a hand whisk for about 1 to 2 minutes.
+Step 1.
+To make madeleine batter, place eggs, granulated sugar, and vanilla extract in a large mixing bowl and beat with a hand whisk for about 1 to 2 minutes (photo 1).

 Egg and sugar mixture in a bowl